ABDELBAKI-Mohamed/Modoock-health-challenge/README.md

 ## 📥 How to Apply

-To apply for this internship, please submit a link to your deployed application hosted on **Vercel** as well as your CV sent via email to **contact@modoock.com**.
+To apply for this internship, please send a link to your deployed application hosted on **Vercel** as well as your CV via email to **contact@modoock.com**.

 ---